-Irritable Bowel Syndrome (IBS), which is classified as a functional gastrointestinal disorder, is a chronic condition of the lower gastrointestinal tract.
+Irritable Bowel Syndrome (IBS), which is classified as a functional gastrointestinal disorder, also known as a disorder of gut-brain interaction, is a chronic condition of the lower gastrointestinal tract.
 Functional gastrointestinal disorders (FGIDs) can affect any part of the gastrointestinal (GI) tract, including the esophagus, stomach and intestines.
 IBS is the most common of these disorders.
 It is sometimes called spastic colon, mucous colitis, spastic colitis, nervous stomach, or irritable colon, but these are outdated terms.
 Modern research understands IBS as a disorder of increased reactivity of the bowel, visceral hypersensitivity and dysfunction of the brain-gut axis.
 There are subgroups being defined as well, including post-infectious IBS.
 About 2/3 of people with IBS are female and 1/3 are male.
-IBS affects people of all ethnicities and ages, even children, with prevalence ranging from 9%-23% worldwide.
+IBS affects people of all ethnicities, socio-economic status, and ages, even children, with prevalence ranging from 9%-23% worldwide.
 IBS can be mild, moderate or severe.

 Certain signs and symptoms occur with IBS.
 Symptom-based criteria for IBS emphasize a positive diagnosis rather than extensive tests to rule out all other diseases.
 No tests confirm the diagnosis of IBS.
 A detailed history, physical examination, and limited diagnostic tests help confirm the IBS diagnosis.
 More extensive testing is reserved for specific situations.
 A number of symptoms that occur together characterize irritable bowel syndrome.

-For symptom based criteria known as Rome III, click here
+For symptom based criteria known as Rome IV click here,

 The symptoms can occur over a long term and come and go over time.
 Some or all of IBS symptoms can occur at the same time.
 Some symptoms may be worse than others.
 Abdominal pain is often described as crampy, or as a generalized ache with periods of cramps.
 Sharp, dull, gas-like, or modest pains are common.
-The IBS discomfort or pain usually feels better after a bowel movement.
+The IBS pain often is related to a bowel movement.
 Other symptoms which can and do vary from person to person may accompany IBS.
-For more on this please check out this link.

 IBS is not easily characterized by structural abnormalities, infection, or metabolic disturbances, the underlying mechanisms of IBS have for many years remained unclear.
 At this time, the exact cause/causes of IBS are unknown and there are no consistent biomarkers.
 Recent research, however, has led to an increased understanding of IBS.